-[106] Although the Applicant makes many submissions, including proposing alternate selection processes that it views as preferable and available to the GIC, the crux of its position is that the Prime Minister and Minister Morneau were under investigation by the former Ethics Commissioner during the selection process for the new Ethics Commissioner.
-Because they were under investigation, they had a real private interest as defined in s 4 of the Conflict of Interest Act, in the (new) Ethics Commissioner's investigation and ruling.
-The Applicant submits that the Prime Minister admitted his real conflict of interest when he issued a public statement recusing himself from that process.
-Further, that there is no record that Minister Morneau recused himself and, by participating in the appointment process, he therefore violated ss 6(1), 4 and 21 of the Conflict of Interest Act.
-Further, the other members of the GIC had an opportunity to further their real private interests of keeping their jobs as Ministers by protecting the private interest of the Prime Minster, at whose pleasure they serve, through their control over and participation in the selection process.
+[116] Although the Applicant makes many submissions, including proposing alternate selection processes that it views as preferable and available to the GIC, the crux of its position is that the Prime Minister, Minister Morneau and Minister Freeland were under investigation by the former Commissioner of Lobbying during the period when the GIC conducted the selection process for the new Commissioner of Lobbying.
+Because they were under investigation, they had a real private interest, as defined in s 4 of the Conflict of Interest Act, in the (new) Ethics Commissioner's investigation and ruling.
+The Applicant submits that the Prime Minister admitted his real conflict of interest when he issued a public statement recusing himself from the selection process for the Ethics Commissioner.
+Further, that there is no record that the Prime Minister, Minister Morneau or Minister Freeland recused themselves from the Commissioner of Lobbying appointment process and, by participating in that process, they therefore violated ss 6(1), 4 and 21 of the Conflict of Interest Act.
+Further, the other members of the GIC had an opportunity to further their real private interest of keeping their jobs as Ministers by protecting the private interest of the Prime Minister, at whose pleasure they serve, through their control over and participation in the selection process.
 In this way, all of the members of the GIC violated s 4 and s 6(1) of the Conflict of Interest Act.
 Even if the GIC only had an apparent conflict of interest, the same conclusion must be reached.
-The selection process lacked sufficient safeguards against a biased decision that would further the interests of the GIC, particularly the Prime Minister and Minister Morneau.
-The Applicant submits that the GIC should have recognized its bias and conflict of interest and removed itself from the selection process that developed shortlists of qualified persons, as it has done in the nomination for judges, the RCMP Commissioner and senators.
+The selection process lacked sufficient safeguards against a biased decision that would further the interests of the GIC, particularly the Prime Minister, Minister Morneau and Minister Freeland.
+The GIC should have recognized its bias and conflict of interest and removed itself from the selection process.
+According to the Applicant, the GIC has demonstrated that it recognizes its conflict of interest and bias in such selection processes as it has effectively removed itself from the selection processes that have developed shortlists of qualified candidates for judges, the RCMP Commissioner, and senators.

-[107] As a starting point in addressing this submission, I note that it is important to recall that the role of this Court is to assess the legality of a decision, in this case, the decision of the GIC to appoint Mr. Dion as the Ethics Commissioner.
-It is not the role of this Court to make a determination of whether the Prime Minister or Minister Morneau were in conflict of interest positions, and thereby in breach of s 6(1), by participating in the appointment decision, or by failing to recuse themselves pursuant to s 21.
-I agree with the Respondent that that role has been entrusted exclusively to the Ethics Commissioner by Parliament.
-In this matter, there is no evidence of any complaints having been filed by any Members of Parliament, with the Commissioner, concerning the decision to nominate Mr. Dion, which is perhaps unsurprising given that the motion before the all-party ETHI Committee recommending the appointment was passed.
-Thus, the Conflict of Interest Act has never been engaged either by Members of Parliament or by the Commissioner of his own volition.
-Further, had there been such a request for an examination, and had Commissioner Dion been of the view that, to avoid any apparent conflict of interest or reasonable apprehension of bias arising from that the fact that he had been appointed by the government whose members' conduct he was to examine, then the Commissioner could have authorized another person to perform his investigative function pursuant to s 89 of the Parliament of Canada Act.
-That is to say, if needed, a safeguard exists within the Parliament of Canada Act to address the Applicant's concern.
+[117] As a starting point in addressing this submission, I note that it is important to recall that the role of this Court is to assess the legality of a decision, in this case, the decision of the GIC to appoint Ms. Bélanger as the Commissioner of Lobbying.
+It is not the role of this Court to make a determination of whether the Prime Minister, Minister Morneau or Minister Freeland were in conflict of interest positions, and thereby in breach of s 6(1), by participating in the appointment decision, or in breach of s 21 for failing to recuse themselves.
+I agree with the Respondent that that role has been entrusted by Parliament exclusively to the Ethics Commissioner.
+In this matter, there is no evidence of any complaints having been filed with the Ethics Commissioner by any Member of the Senate or of Parliament concerning the decision to nominate the Conflict of Interest Act has never been engaged either by Members of the Senate or of Parliament, or by the Commissioner of her own volition.